Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 >[!IMPORTANT]
 > Sometimes it suggest `@heroicons/react/solid` without the size.
 Make sure to add the size `24` to the import, change the import to `@heroicons/react/24/solid`

+- Open the file the `AddPlaneButton.tsx` file in the `src/components` folder.

+- Select all the code in the file `AddPlaneButton.tsx`.

 - In the Copilot Chat quick action, click the **Insert at Cursor** button to add the component to the `AddPlaneButton.tsx` file in the `src/components` folder